firstbatchxyz/dria-blog/docs/how-to/pipelines.md

 ---
 categories:
 - Software Engineering
-description: Explore how to create and manage pipelines with multiple workflows using the Dria library in Python.
+description: Learn how to create and manage pipelines using the Dria library to execute workflows efficiently with parallel processing.
 tags:
 - pipelines
+- workflows
 - Dria
+- parallel processing
 - Python
-- workflow
-- parallel execution
 ---

 # Pipelines